akbartus/Simple-AR/README.md

 </body>
 </html>
 ```
-Please note: Current version of the component only supports single image tracking.
+Please note: Current version only supports single image tracking.
 Sample target, used in this example can be found <a href="img/target.jpg">here</a>.
 In order to improve smoothness of tracking to the desired level, play with One Euro filter values.

 ### **Events Handling**
 The component has the following events: